What is happening in Iran? Internet blackout and Israel blamed after mass protests

 What does it mean for Iran’s nuclear capabilities?

-Tehran also increasingly cut back its cooperation with the International Atomic Energy Agency, the U.N.'s nuclear watchdog, as tensions increased over its nuclear program in recent years.
-The IAEA's director-general has warned Iran could build as many as 10 nuclear bombs, should it decide to weaponise its program.
+Tehran also increasingly cut back its cooperation with the International Atomic Energy Agency, the UN’s nuclear watchdog, as tensions increased over its nuclear programme in recent years.
+The IAEA’s director-general has warned Iran could build as many as 10 nuclear bombs, should it decide to weaponise its programme.

-U.S. intelligence agencies have assessed that Iran has yet to begin a weapons program, but has "undertaken activities that better position it to produce a nuclear device, if it chooses to do so."
+US intelligence agencies have assessed that Iran has yet to begin a weapons programme, but has “undertaken activities that better position it to produce a nuclear device, if it chooses to do so”.

-Iran and the U.S. have seesawed between enmity and grudging diplomacy in the years since.
-Relations peaked with the 2015 nuclear deal, which saw Iran greatly limit its program in exchange for the lifting of sanctions.
-But Trump unilaterally withdrew America from the accord in 2018, sparking tensions in the Mideast that intensified after Hamas' Oct.
-7, 2023, attack on Israel.
+Iran and the US have seesawed between enmity and grudging diplomacy in the years since.
+Relations peaked with the 2015 nuclear deal, which saw Iran greatly limit its programme in exchange for the lifting of sanctions.
+But Trump unilaterally withdrew America from the accord in 2018, sparking tensions in the Mideast that intensified after 7 October attack by Hamas.

 Join our commenting forum